-Up to ten (10) days suspension with possible referral to law enforcement possible referral for alternative placement; possible referral to Board of Education with recommendation for expulsion from Ben Hill County Schools pursuant to the policies of the Ben Hill County Board of Education.
+Up to ten (10) days suspension with possible referral to law enforcement.
+Possible referral for alternative placement; possible referral to Board of Education with recommendation for expulsion from Ben Hill County Schools according to the Ben Hill County Board of Education policies.